| 2017 Undergraduate Essay Competition

 Essays will be accepted until Friday, March 17, 2017.
 The Center will announce the prize winners by the end of March, 2017.
 All submissions should be emailed to Dr. Jonathan Schwartz at email@example.com.

-The Center for the Study of Liberal Democracy has a limited number of scholarships for University of Wisconsin-Madison undergraduates to participate in the 2017 summer Tocqueville course with Professor Richard Avramenko.
-This class is PS460: Tocqueville's Democracy in America and will be offered in the Summer Session running May 15 - June 9, 2017.
+The Center for the Study of Liberal Democracy has a limited number of scholarships ($1500 each) for University of Wisconsin-Madison undergraduates to participate in summer session course with Professor Richard Avramenko.
+The class is PS460: Tocqueville's Democracy in America.
+The class will run from May 15 - June 9, 2017.